Ai-Kiwi/cc-Music/README.md

  - song compression
  - api for fancy debug
  - make program that auto removes .dfpwm files
+ - fix if you drag and drop before song add menu
+ - song speed settings

 # contributing
 If you would like to make any changes, please feel free to help out!
 However, make sure to only upload to the development branch.